kekse1/radix/README.md

 > [!NOTE]
 > It's **not** another [`decimal.js`](https://mikemcl.github.io/decimal.js/)!
 > If you need real numeric precision, use this one or smth. similar.
-> This `radix.js` just extends the base numeric features of JavaScript.
+> This `radix` module just extends the base numeric features of JavaScript.

 <br>